prakash-naikwadi/product-designer-landing-page/readme.md

 ## 📌 What I Learn

 👉 learn about `transform:scale(1.1)` property.
-👉 Learn about adding some animations using `transition` property on hover effect.
+👉 Learn about adding some animations using the `transition` property on the hover effect.
-👉 Learn how to add background color to half part of container using `linear-gradient`.
+👉 Learn how to add background color to half part of the container using `linear-gradient`.
 👉 placed elements using flex and grid properties.
-👉 How to develope full fledge landing page.
+👉 How to develop full fledge landing page.

 ## 📬 Connect With Me